cefn/lauf/README.md

 <sub><sup>Logo - Diego Naive, Noun Project.</sup></sub>
 <br></br>

-In common with Redux, Redux-Saga, Overmind, MobX, Mobx-State-Tree, RxJS Lauf can intercept and track significant actions (such as those that change app state) from the control flow of your code.

-A minor change in coding style, combined with careful use of Typescript language structures, is enough to make logic explicit, predictable, inspectable, testable and replayable, just like a Redux application.
+Lauf is a proof-of-concept framework showing how the careful use of built-in Typescript language structures can make application logic isolated, explicit, predictable, inspectable, testable and replayable like a Redux app.

+A small change in coding style allows Lauf to silently intercept and track significant actions within the control flow of your code, (such as those that await events, or change app state).

+This traceability and debuggability are benefits normally associated with frameworks such as Redux, Redux-Saga, Overmind, MobX, Mobx-State-Tree or RxJS.

-To achieve this, reducer-based frameworks will use an action type, a structured payload definition, probably an Action creator, possibly a thunk creator, with the result sent via a dispatcher to (hopefully) line up with corresponding behaviour in a reducer and probably some middleware.
+To achieve this, reducer-based frameworks like `Redux` or `React.useReducer` will guide you to use an action type, a structured payload definition, probably an Action creator, possibly a thunk creator, with the result sent via a dispatcher to (hopefully) line up with corresponding behaviour in a reducer and probably some middleware.

 Lauf aims to avoid all this.
+Your coding style with Lauf can remain as simple, procedural, explicit and debuggable as `async`/`await`.

 <hr>